-Police in Columbia said a dozen shots were fired July 29 out a window and at police vehicles as officers responded.
-No one was injured.
+Police say a dozen shots were fired out a window and at responding police vehicles.
+No injuries were reported.